safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 countries are struggling with this, and it’d be unrealistic to expect everyone to get tested again and again on a regular basis.

-Thus, while first-degree contact tracing can help to prioritise healthcare resources and reduce pressure, we can’t reasonably rely on it to contain epidemics in most parts of the world.
+Thus, while first-degree contact tracing can help to prioritize healthcare resources and reduce pressure, we can’t reasonably rely on it to contain epidemics in most parts of the world.